faradayio/cage/README.md

 Commands:
-  new               Create a directory containing a new sample project pull              Pull Docker images used by project up                Run project stop              Stop all containers associated with project exec              Run a command inside a container shell             Run an interactive shell inside a running container test              Run the tests associated with a service, if any
+  new               Create a directory containing a new sample project build             Build images for the containers associated with this project pull              Pull Docker images used by project up                Run project stop              Stop all containers associated with project run               Run a specific pod as a one-shot task exec              Run a command inside a container shell             Run an interactive shell inside a running container test              Run the tests associated with a service, if any